innoq/tabelle/README.md

         </select>
     </th>

-Since Tabelle replace the entire HTML of the `<ta-belle>` element, you also need to ensure that the filters and sort direction that you sent to the server are rendered in the DOM that you return.
+Since Tabelle replaces the entire HTML of the `<ta-belle>` element, you also need to ensure that the filters and sort direction that you sent to the server are rendered in the DOM that you return.
 You can set the filter when rendering a column via the `value` attribute of the `th` element.

     <th name="foo" value="Faa">Foo</th>